MaxChen228/Linker/docs/ARCHITECTURE.md

 4. The frontend renders the question in the browser.
 5. The user types and submits their translation.
 6. The frontend sends the user's answer to `POST /api/grade-answer`.
 7. The `AIService` grades the answer.
-If incorrect, the `KnowledgeManager` creates or updates a corresponding `KnowledgePoint`.
+If incorrect, the `KnowledgeManager` (via the adapter) creates or updates a corresponding `KnowledgePoint` in the configured backend (JSON or PostgreSQL).
 8. The API returns the detailed grading result as JSON.
 9. The frontend dynamically displays the feedback, score, and error analysis.